-Our total operating expenses were \$19.9 million and \$21.5 million for the three months ended March 31, 2020 and 2019, respectively.
-While we expect our operating expenses to increase substantially in connection with our ongoing development activities related to our product candidates, we believe that these increases will be partially offset by the research funding in connection with the Collaboration Agreement.
+Our total operating expenses were \$61.1 million and \$59.2 million for the nine months ended September 30, 2020 and 2019, respectively.
+While we expect our operating expenses to increase substantially in connection with our ongoing development activities related to our product candidates, including the planned advancement of AAV-RPGR into the Phase 3 Lumeos clinical trial for the treatment of patients with XLRP, we believe that these increases will be partially offset by the research funding in connection with the Collaboration Agreement.
 We anticipate that our expenses will increase due to costs associated with our clinical development program targeting achromatopsia due to mutations in the CNGB3 or CNGA3 gene, inherited retinal dystrophy caused by mutations in RPE65, and X-linked retinitis pigmentosa, or XLRP.
-In addition, we expect to continue incurring increasing costs associated with our clinical activities for AAV-AQP1 for the treatment of radiation-induced xerostomia and xerostomia associated with Sjogren's syndrome.
-We are currently working with regulatory agencies to determine the path forward for clinical development of AAV-GAD.
+In addition, we expect to continue incurring increasing costs associated with our clinical activities for AAV-AQP1 for the treatment of radiation-induced xerostomia and xerostomia associated with Sjogren's syndrome, as well as our clinical development program for AAV-GAD for the treatment of Parkinson's disease.
 We also expect to incur expenses related to research activities in additional therapeutic areas to expand our pipeline, hiring additional personnel in manufacturing, research, clinical operations, quality and other functional areas, and associated cash and share-based compensation expense, as well as the further development of internal manufacturing capabilities and capacity and other associated costs including the management of our intellectual property portfolio.

-As a result of these anticipated expenditures, we will require additional capital, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources to enable us to complete the development and potential commercialization of our product candidates.
+As a result of these anticipated expenditures, we will require additional capital, which we may raise through equity offerings (including our "at-the-market" equity offering program), debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources to enable us to complete the development and potential commercialization of our product candidates.
 Furthermore, we expect to continue incurring costs associated with being a public company.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative effect on our financial condition and our ability to pursue our business strategy.
 In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, reduce or eliminate certain of our research and development programs.
+The COVID-19 outbreak and mitigation measures also have had and may continue to have an adverse impact on global economic conditions, which could have an adverse effect on our ability to raise capital when needed.

-Based on our cash, cash equivalents and restricted cash at March 31, 2020, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2022.
+Based on our cash, cash equivalents and restricted cash at September 30, 2020, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2022.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 See "Liquidity and Capital Resources."
 Because of the numerous risks and uncertainties associated with the development of our product candidates, any future product candidates, our platform and technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including: